buchheimt/marvel_101/spec.md

  [X] Pull data from an external source
  - Program scrapes multiple pages of Marvel.com
  [X] Implement both list and detail views
- - Lists are a list of teams and characters, teams are both a detail view and another list, and characters are detail views
+ - Lists are a list or teams and characters, teams are both a detail view and another list, and characters are detail views